 The hypothalamus can also be affected by too much alcohol, and this brain part is responsible for regulating body needs such as thirst, hunger, the need to urinate, etc. That’s why many people become extremely hungry and/or thirsty after consuming a lot of drinks, not to mention that alcohol also dehydrates the body.
 The underaged drinking consequences can be even worse as the hypothalamus is also responsible for monitoring heart rate and body temperature.
 If one drinks too much, the heart rate can increase considerably while the body temperature drops to dangerous levels which make abusing alcohol during very cold weather a serious risk.

 What Are The Effects Of Underage Drinking?

-Teenagers who abuse alcohol can pose serious problems to others and to themselves as well.
+Teenagers who abuse alcohol can pose serious problems to others and themselves as well.
 For example, drunken youngsters can become aggressive if police officers question them.
 These teenagers can also be violent among themselves or become aggressive with neighbors, parents, and relatives.
 Even teenagers who are known for getting excellent grades can make a 180-degree turn in personality and become susceptible to poor judgment calls.

 The risks and dangers of underage drinking are overwhelming because young adults are less likely to know how to hold their liquor, especially if they drink unsupervised.
-The body has not yet built sufficient tolerance to alcohol and this makes underage drinking a serious issue for kids of all ages and backgrounds.
+The body has not yet built sufficient tolerance to alcohol, and this makes underage drinking a serious issue for kids of all ages and backgrounds.
 Apart from becoming aggressive and even violent, there are other dangers underage drinking poses such as these: